ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ### Using the Developer portal
 We do not explain all th steps because it has been done in previous chapters.
-We connect to the developer Portal, then select the FakeMagento V2.0.0 API, and click on Tri it.
+We sign in to the developer Portal, then select the FakeMagento V2.0.0 API, and click on Try it.
 In the first step, we get the token.
 We select the MyMobile App application, then enter the client_secret, enter the username and password and click on the Get Token button.
 It returns the Access Token.